Al-Albani: Views

 Al-Albani was a prominent proponent of Salafism, and is regarded as one of the foremost 20th-century figures.
-He criticized the four mainstream Sunni legal schools, Hanafi, Hanbali, Maliki and Shafi'i, and rejected the traditional view that Muslims should perform taqlid of a madhhab (school of jurisprudence).
+He criticized the mainstream Sunni legal schools, Hanafi, Maliki, Shafi'i, Hanbali and even Zahiri.
+He also rejected the traditional view that Muslims should perform taqlid of a madhhab (school of jurisprudence).
 Instead, he spent much of his life critically re-evaluating hadith literature, arguing that many widely accepted hadith narrations were unsound.
 His independent rulings often diverged from mainstream Sunni consensus.
-On the fourth tape of his Shareet al-Khobar series, he referred to himself as belonging to the Zahiri school when pressed on the matter.

-Controversial views

-Al-Albani’s legal and theological positions often ran counter to the wider Islamic consensus.
+Al-Albani's legal and theological positions often ran counter to the wider Islamic consensus.
 These include his opinions that mihrabs were a religious innovation (bid'ah), and that it was permissible to pray in a mosque while wearing shoes.
 He also stated that it is prohibited for women to wear gold bracelets, and his 1952 book, Hijab al-Mar'a al-Muslima fi-l-Kitab wa-l-Sunna, argued that it was permissible for a woman's face to remain uncovered.

 Most notably, he called on Palestinians to leave the occupied territories, arguing that they could not properly practice their faith there.
 This stance provoked significant criticism, including from within the Wahhabi movement itself.

 Critique of reformists and Islamists

-While he praised Muhammad ibn Abd al-Wahhab for his reformist dawah movement in the Najd, he also criticized him for what he described as "exaggeration and harshness" and for being "weak in hadith and jurisprudence".
+While he praised Muhammad ibn Abd al-Wahhab for his reformist dawah movement in Najd, he also criticized him for what he described as "exaggeration and harshness" and for being "weak in hadith and jurisprudence".
 Al-Albani was among the leading Salafi scholars who preached against what they considered the warped literalism of extremists.
 They believed that Muslims should focus on purifying their beliefs and practice and that, in time, "God would bring victory over the forces of falsehood and unbelief."

 Al-Albani criticized influential Islamist thinkers such as Sayyid Qutb, whom he accused of theological deviation for holding the belief in the Oneness of Being.
-Al-Albani also accused Hassan al-Banna, the leader of the Muslim Brotherhood, of not being a religious scholar and holding positions contrary to the Sunnah.
+Al-Albani also accused Hassan al-Banna, the leader of the Muslim Brotherhood, of not being a religious scholar and holding positions contrary to the Sunna.